grafana/plugin-tools/docusaurus/docs/reference/ui-extensions/exposeComponent.md

 Available in Grafana >=v11.1.0.
 :::

-This method is exposing a React component and makes it available for other plugins to use.
-(Any other plugin that knows the `id` can get hold of the exposed component and render it somewhere in their app.)
+This method exposes a React component and makes it available for other plugins to use.
+Other plugins can render the component within their app by calling [usePluginComponent()](./use-plugin-component) and referencing the `id` of the exposed component.

 ```typescript
 export const plugin = new AppPlugin<{}>()